MDT is an awardee of the FY 2024WCPP grant for its US-93 Darby, Montana to Idaho Wildlife Crossing Feasibility Study.

-MDT is an awardee of the FY 2023 grant for its I-90 Missoula to Garrison Feasibility Study
+MDT is an awardee of the FY 2023 WCPP grant for its I-90 Missoula to Garrison Feasibility Study.

 Overview

-The Wildlife Crossings Pilot Program includes $350 million for FYs 2022 through 2026, $111,850,000 of which is available for the FY 2022/2023 cycle.
-Not less than 60 percent of grant funds will be awarded to projects located in rural areas.
-Eligible projects include:
+The Wildlife Crossings Pilot Program included $350 million for FYs 2022 through 2026.
+For the FY 2024/2025 cycle, $145 million were available, and for the FY 2026 cycle, approximately $80 million was set aside for funding.
+Not less than 60 percent of grant funds were awarded to projects located in rural areas.
+Eligible projects included the following:

 Non-Construction: